-ART.biz online gallery is designed to help artists, collectors, dealers and buyers meet each other.
-In our gallery can be offered for sale various original works (we don't accept any copies) in all painting styles.
+ART.Biz online gallery is designed to help artists, collectors, dealers and buyers meet each other.
+In our gallery various original works (we don't accept any copies) in all painting styles can be offered for sale.

 Art lovers who are willing to buy an artwork can benefit from the next advantages: